 Feb.
 17, 2005

 16.1.
-INVENTORY CONTROL AND PROPERTY MANAGEMENT INTRODUCTION AND RESOURCES
+INVENTORY CONTROL AND PROPERTY MANAGEMENT OVERVIEW

-Inventory Services is responsible for maintaining adequate controls over The University of Texas at Austin equipment and intangibles, and assisting with the accounting for and preparing of related financial reports for internal and external reviewers.
+Inventory Services is responsible for maintaining adequate controls over personal property for The University of Texas at Austin.
+Inventory Services also assists with accounting for inventory-related items, year-end reporting to regulatory bodies, and preparing of related financial reports for internal and external reviewers.

-The president of The University of Texas at Austin has assigned the responsibility for property accountability to the department heads as inventory custodians.
-The unit administrator or custodian may delegate the responsibility for the proper care, maintenance, and safekeeping of university property assigned to his or her custody.
-To ensure adequate separation of duties a non-custodian or inventory contact should be appointed to assist the unit administrator in fulfilling their responsibilities.
-Unit administrators should establish internal controls that ensure the following:
+The president of the university has assigned the responsibility of inventory custodian for property accountability to each respective department head.
+The unit administrator or custodian may delegate the responsibility for the proper care, maintenance, and safekeeping of property assigned to his or her custody.
+To ensure adequate separation of duties, a noncustodian or inventory contact must be appointed to assist the unit administrator in fulfilling his or her responsibilities.
+Unit administrators must establish internal controls that ensure the following:

 - Assets are kept physically secure at all times.